EmbarkStudios/cargo-deny/docs/src/checks/bans/cfg.md

 exact = true
 ```

 Allows specification of crate specific allow/deny lists of features.
+Each entry uses the same [PackageSpec](../cfg.md#package-specs) as other parts of cargo-deny's configuration.

 #### The `features.deny` field (optional)